AliElSaleh/RiftBuild/README.md

 - RiftBuild brings the lost joy of building C and C++ projects.
 It automatically finds tools on your system to do the job for you without having to remember esoteric command line arguments of various compilers and linkers.
 - Designed to be cross platform.
 No need to write build scripts for every operating system that you want to target.

+### Performance
+- RiftBuild is written in pure C with **zero** dynamic memory allocation, everything happens on the stack, therefore it is fast by default.
+- RiftBuild is essentially a wrapper over the compiler and linker with a minimal amount of overhead, **always** in the order of milliseconds.

 ---

 # Advanced Stuff (Work In Progress!)